These mobile design guidelines will help the app designers to churn out of the box apps.

-That’s a big relief to the users, no learning curve involved.
+That’s a significant relief to the users, no learning curve involved.

-Things instead the design elements that come easily to the users are sure to strike right into their minds.
-The mobile apps that ask them to learn first and then navigate through the elements are the hindrance for them to engage in a correct way with the users.
+Instead, the mobile UI/UX design elements that come quickly to the users are sure to strike right into their minds.
+The mobile apps that ask them to learn first and then navigate through the elements are the hindrance for them to engage in the correct way with the users.

 Keep such forms as precise as possible.
 Remove unnecessary fields.
 Ask only the bare minimum details.
 Never bother your users.